Student Creative Activity and Research Grants

 Supply Budget

 We recognize different types of research have significantly different supply funding needs.
-Therefore, no predetermined limit on supplies will be provided but please only apply for what is needed and not covered by other funding sources so we can do our best to fund supplies for all awarded projects as fully as possible.
+Therefore, no predetermined limit on supplies will be provided.
+However, please only apply for what is needed and not covered by other funding sources; so, we can do our best to fund supplies for all awarded projects.
 We anticipate spending an average of $1000 to $1500 in supplies per project.
 Budgets detailing exactly what supplies will be used for and priced out ahead of time are more likely to be funded.
 Please also identify any other sources of funding, or potential sources of funding in proposals.
 Proposals that have higher supply needs are more likely to be funded if proposers demonstrate meaningful attempts to obtain additional funding.
-Requests for purchases must be submitted by May 31.
+Requests for purchases must be submitted by May 31, 2024.

 Additional Information

-Faculty may apply to mentor multiple projects (both student and faculty driven) but will receive at most one summer stipend award.
-In the interest of distributing funding as much as possible, it may be necessary to limit the number of awards per faculty member
+Faculty may apply to mentor multiple projects (both student and faculty-driven), but will receive at most, only one summer stipend award.
+In the interest of distributing funding as much as possible, it may be necessary to limit the number of awards per faculty member.

-Students who have been past recipients may reapply, however, priority will be given to first-time applicants.
+Any currently enrolled UNC Asheville student is eligible to apply; however, preference is given to full-time students.
+Students who have been past recipients may reapply; however, priority will be given to first-time applicants.

-Students who receive awards are required to present a paper at one of the UNCA Undergraduate Research Symposia (held in November and April), publish in the UNC Asheville Journal or other publication outlet and submit a final budget report.
+Students who receive awards are required to present at one of the UNCA Undergraduate Research Symposia (held in November and April), publish in the UNC Asheville Journal of Undergraduate Research or another publication outlet, and submit a final budget report.

-Note: Receiving monetary awards to support Undergraduate Research travel and conference attendance may necessitate a reduction in other financial aid the student receives.
+Important: Receiving monetary awards to support undergraduate research travel and conference attendance may necessitate a reduction in other financial aid the student receives.
 Such awards may also be reported to the Internal Revenue Service in the recipient’s annual Tuition Statement (Form 1098-T).
-It is the responsibility of the recipient, in consultation with his/her tax advisor, to determine how much, if any, of the awards are taxable income to the recipient.
+It is the responsibility of the recipient, in consultation with his/her/their tax advisor, to determine how much, if any, of the awards are taxable income to the recipient.

 Examples of Successful Past Proposals